tify-iiif-viewer/tify/README.md

 ## Build Setup

-You need to have Node.js v12.0 or above, npm v5.5.1 or above (usually comes with Node.js) and git installed.
+You need to have Node.js v18.0 or above, npm (usually comes with Node.js) and git installed.

 Install dependencies: